Can I Sue For Pain And Suffering In Florida?

 3. “Significant and permanent scarring or disfigurement”; or,

-Note the word or — any one of those conditions will trigger the availability of pain and suffering damages in a typical car accident.
+Note the word "or" — any one of those conditions will trigger the availability of pain and suffering damages in a typical car accident.
 However, pain and suffering is generally available for an accident involving a bus, motorcycle, taxi, or police car; or where a pedestrian is struck by a car.
-Frankly, not all of the distinctions in the law are simple or obvious, and I discuss all the variables with accident victims during our consultation — and as you can see, there are many variables.
+Frankly, not all of the distinctions in the law are simple or obvious, and we discuss all the variables with accident victims during our consultation — and as you can see, there are many variables.